robdmc/consecution/README.md

 printer = Printer(name='printer')

 # Wire up the nodes into a pipeline.
 There are a couple different ways to do this.
-This example
+This example illustrates the
-# illustrates the intuitive mini-language that consecution can use to create graphs.
-The pipe operator is used
+# intuitive mini-language that consecution can use to create graphs.
+The pipe operator is used to connect nodes just
-# just as it would be in bash to connect nodes.
-Piping to a list of nodes broadcasts to each node (or branch)
+# as it would be in bash to connect processes.
+Piping to a list of nodes broadcasts to each node (or branch) in the
-# in the list.
+# list.
 Routing is also possible, but not demonstrated here.
-Piping from a list to a node merges input
+Piping from a list to a node merges input from all
-# from all nodes/branches from the list into the destination node.
+# nodes/branches from the list into the destination node.
 pipeline = Pipeline(
     lines_from_file_names | words_from_line | [
         word_entropy,